The Poetry Business: History

 An almost four-decade old firm, they're now "one of the most respected in publishing."
 They began publishing when Peter Sansom was still a research assistant at the then Huddersfield Polytechnic, and for over 20 years, Peter Sansom and Janet Fisher served as The Poetry Business's co-directors.
 After Fisher's retirement, Ann Sansom took over as co-director as the team were first moving to Sheffield.

 In the past, from 2017-2023, they had the poet Suzannah Evans as assistant editor working on their New Poets List.
 Evans published her first pamphlet in 2012, after winning the Poetry Business pamphlet competition, judged by Carol Ann Duffy that year.
 The current assistant editor, at The Poetry Business and The North, is the poet Holly Hopkins, who won the 2014 Poetry Business Pamphlet Competition and the Poetry Book Society Pamphlet Choice for her debut pamphlet, Soon Every House Will Have One.

 In 2019, an unsuccessful Arts Council grant bid caused a funding crisis, putting the firm in jeopardy.
 The year otherwise had been one of great success, considering increased book and magazine sales, and a thriving teaching programme.
 McLeod has mentioned that "the absence of regular funding brings continuing challenges" in the field.
 Earlier, in 2008/2009, losing grant funding from the Council had led them to move from Huddersfield, where the outfit was based in a Victorian arcade for 20 years, to Sheffield.
 They first moved to Bank Street Arts, and are now based in Campo Lane.
-The Poetry Business, which has relied on two-year Arts Council grants, was saved in 2019 by crowdfunding from 380 supporters.
-The appeal attracted donations of £19,047 against the amount of £14,000, required to cover the cost of The Poetry Business's planned work.
+The Poetry Business has relied on two-year Arts Council grants, and was saved in 2019 by crowdfunding from 380 supporters.
+The appeal attracted donations of £19,047 against the amount of £14,000, required to cover the cost of the press's planned work.